gulces/pub-quiz-sinatra/README.md

 # Pub Quiz
 Few things in life can beat good times with friends - especially if it involves sharing a pint over a pub quiz!
 During these ✨unprecedented times✨ it can be a challenge to get loved ones together.
 That's why I brought the pub quiz to you!
-Anytime, anywhere - just grab a beverage and settle in for some trivia fun.
+Anytime, anywhere - just grab your favourite beverage and settle in for some trivia fun.

 <br>